-Groups are an essential Guru feature.
-User permissions and Collection access are granted at the Group level.
-Additionally, a Group can be selected as a verifier (only Groups with the Author role can be selected for verification), so if you aren't sure which individual to direct a question to, you can ask a Group.
+Groups are an essential Guru feature, as user permissions and Collection access are granted at the Group level.
+Additionally, Groups with the Author role can be selected as a verifier, so if you aren't sure which individual to direct a question to, you can ask a Group.
 Groups also make the process of verification easier as it spreads the responsibility.
 To alert users of new information or ask a clarifying question you can even @mention Groups in comments.

 How to Utilize Groups

 - Groups should represent the division as well as the expertise of users in the Group.
 For example, the sales team should have a Sales Reps Group and a Sales Experts/Managers Group.
 Separating the experts reflects their role, and allows your team to easily @mention them or address a question to that Group.
 This also applies to other divisions.
 The engineering team, for example, should have an Engineering Experts Group so reps don't have to know the exact person to select to answer a question.